The Crusade

 We had to watch this episode twice.

-I’d love to tell you that Sue adored it so much that we simply had to wallow in its glorious splendour again, but the sad truth is we had to re-watch the episode for an array of complicated reasons that I shall attempt to bore you with now.
+I’d love to tell you Sue adored it so much we decided to wallow in its glorious splendour again, but the sad truth is we had to re-watch it for an array of complicated reasons which I will bore you with now.

-First of all, our mutual friend, Simon ‘Rula’ Harries, came to stay with us for the weekend, and very late on the Friday evening I temporarily took leave of my senses and suggested that he join us for the first episode of The Crusade.
-You know how it is, you’ve had a drink or three, and before you know it, you’re inviting friends to do alsorts of weird things with your wife.
+First of all, our mutual friend, Simon ‘Rula’ Harries, came to stay for the weekend, and late on Friday night I temporarily took leave of my senses and suggested he join us for the first episode of The Crusade.
+You know how it is, you have a drink or three and before you know it you’re inviting friends to do weird things with your wife.

-It seemed like a good idea at the time, but as I slotted Lost in Time into the DVD player, Sue was already suffering from performance anxiety.
-I was uncomfortable too.
-It just didn’t feel right having Simon watch her like that.
-Sue felt especially self-conscious and uneasy in the presence of Simon’s encyclopedic knowledge of 1960s Doctor Who trivia, and I could tell that her heart wasn’t really in it.
+It seemed like a good idea at the time, but as I slotted Lost in Time into the DVD player, Sue confessed she was suffering from performance anxiety.
+I felt uncomfortable, too.
+It didn’t seem right having Simon watching her like that, especially since she felt self-conscious in the presence of his encyclopedic knowledge of 1960s Doctor Who trivia.
+In short, her heart wasn’t in it.

-The very next evening, John Williams joined us, and he took great pleasure from warning Sue that radicalised ming-mongs might be upset with her observations on the Zarbi, and how she should be very careful when opening doors to strangers for the rest of her life.
-I had to convince Sue that John was only – well, mostly – joking, but the upshot is that she retired to bed that evening without her daily Hartnell fix.
-I’m sure that I detected some regret as she left us to watch several hours of early 1980s continuity (it’s just the way we roll), but my offer of a David Whitaker novelisation was rejected out of hand.
+The next evening, John Williams visited us, and he warned Sue radicalised fans might be upset with her observations on the Zarbi, and how she should be very careful when opening doors to strangers for the rest of her life.
+I tried to convince her John was (mainly) joking, but the upshot is she retired to bed that night without her daily Hartnell fix.
+I’m sure I detected some regret, but my offer of a David Whitaker novelisation was rejected out of hand.

-The following day I felt too ill to watch an episode and Sue worked very late the day after that, so by the time Tuesday rolled around we hadn’t watched an episode of Doctor Who for THREE WHOLE DAYS.
+The following day I was too ill to watch an episode and Sue worked late the day after that, so by the time Tuesday rolled around we hadn’t watched Doctor Who together for THREE WHOLE DAYS.

 This felt very odd indeed.

-Sue: I haven’t got a clue what happened in the last one.
+Sue: I haven’t got a clue what happened in the last one, it’s been so long.
 Something about Richard the Lionheart and Barbara almost getting raped again, I think.

 Sue: Let’s just pretend that didn’t happen.
 We should watch it again.
 Alone.